 - In a microwave safe bowl, melt 1/2 cup of your chocolate chips.
 You can do this by microwaving it for 1 minute on high, then gently stirring until it is completely melted.
 Let the melted chocolate sit for 2 minutes to cool.

 - Stir the yogurt, sugar, and vanilla into the melted chocolate until smooth.
 Add the flour, cocoa powder, flour, baking soda, salt, and instant coffee granules if you're using them and stir until fully combined.
+Add the milk and mix well.
 Fold in all but 2 tablespoons of the remaining chocolate chips, reserving those 2 tablespoons to the side.

 - Scrape the brownie batter into the prepared pan and gently spread it to level it.
 Scatter the remaining 2 tablespoons of chocolate chips over the top of the brownies.